Balkan Beat Box: Appearances in media

 They contributed an original song with production duo Stargate for the 2015 film Home, entitled "Slushious".

 The David Sisko remix of "Headhunter" was featured in the 2016 film Kindergarten Cop 2.

 They co-produced and co-wrote a song for The Lonely Island featured on the Popstar: Never Stop Never Stopping soundtrack, entitled "2 Banditos".

 "War again" was featured as closing music during broadcasts of the korean e-sports league GSL.

+"Shushan" was featured in the end credits for the 2016 horror film Jeruzalem.